ericwbailey/ericwbailey.website/source/published/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer.md

 Design systems that utilize more mature concepts such as [color tokens](https://thedesignsystem.guide/design-tokens) likely already have [mechanisms to perform what `contrast-color()` does](https://chriskirknielsen.com/blog/2024-redesign/#color-token-contrast-checker).
 These design systems also tend to be more accessible, either by principle or by legal compulsion.
 For example, [Primer already has this infrastructure in place](https://primer.style/guides/accessibility/color-considerations#design-tokens).

-This also means that organizations and websites without this sort of infrastructure are [far less likely to consider compliance](https://webaim.org/projects/million/), or the knowledge or resources to enact it.
+This also means that organizations and websites without this sort of infrastructure are [far less likely to consider compliance](https://webaim.org/projects/million/), or possess the knowledge or resources to enact it.

 ## We also need to consider unproductive mindsets about disability